Dans-labs/dariah/docs/Components.md

 ###### alter alterSection tables table filterTag filterSetting filterId filterField filterLabel  listIds compact dispatch

 ###### `maxCols` number
-The maximum number of rows in which the facets have to be stacked.
+The maximum number of columns in which the facets have to be stacked.

 ###### `expanded` bool
-Whether the facets should be expanded or collapsed (hidden).
+Whether the facets should be initially expanded or collapsed (hidden).

 ### Task
 A widget by which the user can click the [facet](#facet)s associated with one field.